eloquence/rtdeep/docs/index.rst

 Welcome to RTDeep's documentation!
 ==================================

-This is just an example for our theming options.
+This is just an example for our theming options!

 .. toctree::
    :maxdepth: 2